 Let J. Price McNamara Help You With Your Worker’s Compensation Case

 Have you recently suffered from an injury while at work?
 If so, you may be entitled to monetary compensation.
 Only an aggressive personal injury attorney with knowledge of Louisiana law can help you get the money you deserve for your case.
 J. Price McNamara has been practicing law in Louisiana for many years and has handled many cases just like yours.
-The legal team at the Law Offices of J. Price McNamara is standing by to help you resolve your case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is standing by to help you resolve your case.
 Don’t delay, the law limits the amount of time you have to file your case.
 Call us now and get an experienced worker’s compensation attorney on your side today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.